cschreib/cobalt/doc/manual/library/packet_system.md

 );
 ```

 Here we may have the same problem as when receiving messages, that the `this` pointer may not point to valid memory when the answer is received.
-Again, this is solved by returning a connection object that can be stored inside a `scoped_connection_pool` (see the previous section).
+Similarly, this is solved by using the connection object returned by `send_request`, for example by storing it in a `scoped_connection_pool` (see the previous section).

 The server must then register the corresponding handling code using `netcom_base::watch_request`: